jakeatmsft/AzureOpenAIExamples/Examples/promptflow/databricks_example/readme.md

 <img width="171" alt="image" src="https://github.com/jakeatmsft/AzureOpenAIExamples/assets/47987698/5b575c11-a8ac-4e8e-ac00-6447483f4f66">
 </br>
-Step 2: Open the ![pf_register_model.ipynb] Run through the notebook to test the promptflow model and register it to your databricks model registry.
+Step 2: Open the pf_register_model.ipynb Run through the notebook to test the promptflow model and register it to your databricks model registry.
-Be sure to replace all connection string info with your AOAI config.
+<b>Be sure to replace all connection string info with your AOAI config.</b>
 <img width="278" alt="image" src="https://github.com/jakeatmsft/AzureOpenAIExamples/assets/47987698/64ac8725-e920-469a-a3b9-9dc02fe7d563">

 After execution of all steps you should see the model registered: